kb-bhatta/critical-ai-papers_25/README.md

 # Seminal AI Papers, ASO 2015-2025
-Collection of Critical AI Papers of note for ease of reference to prior reading and research.
+Collection of Critical AI Papers and research.
---Order is in papers read/finished, not by timeline nor indicative of relative importance.--
+__Order is of papers read/finished, not indicative of their timeline nor relative importance.__

 Pivotal papers including Transformers Architecture (Attention is All You Need), Early ChatGPT papers, Chain of Thought, etc.